andrasq/node-qrpc/Readme.md

 Qrpc is a very fast remote procedure call package.

-This is beta quality code:  it is fully functional and it is fast, but it is very lightly tested, is still subject to change, and needs unit tests.
+This code is functional, but it is very lightly tested, is still subject to change, and needs unit tests.

 For familiarity, the interface is the same `createSever` / `listen` / `connect` that the node net and http servers use.
-The implementation classes allow rpc over pretty much anything that's readable / writable.
+The implementation classes allow rpc over pretty much anything that's readable / writable though.

 Summary
 -------